electron/electron/docs/api/window-open.md

 ### Use Native `window.open()`

 If you want to use native `window.open()` implementation, pass `useNativeWindowOpen: true` in `webPreferences` option.
-Native `window.open()` allows synchronous access to opened windows so it is convenient choise if you need to open a dialog or a preferences window.
+Native `window.open()` allows synchronous access to opened windows so it is convenient choice if you need to open a dialog or a preferences window.

 The creation of the `BrowserWindow` is customizable in `WebContents`'s `new-window` event.